tangentsoft/pidp8i/examples/README.md

 [bas]:  https://tangentsoft.com/pidp8i/wiki?name=PEP001.BA

-## How to Use the Examples
+## How to Use the Assembly Language Examples

-For each program there are 3 files:
+For each PAL8 assembly program in `examples/*.pal`, there are two additional files:

 | Extension | Meaning
 -----------------------------